InjectiveLabs/injective-ts/.gitbook/building-dapps/configuring-nuxt.md

 ### 6. nuxt.config.ts / packages.json

 Before we boot our application, we need to set everything up in the `nuxt.config.ts`, the main configuration point for every Nuxt 3 application.
-Let's see a reference `nuxt.config.ts` and explain every line using comments so its easier for developers to understand.
+Let's see a reference `nuxt.config.ts` and explain every line using comments so it's easier for developers to understand.

 ```ts
 // filename - nuxt.config.ts